WooZH/thigh-js-github/README.md

-# thight-js
+# thigh-js
-JSSDK for shortFinance
+Javascript SDK for integrating the ingredients of Shorter